rlworkgroup/garage/docs/user/implement_algo_advanced.rst

 Parallel Sampling
 =================

-The :code:`rllab.parallel_sampler` module takes care of parallelizing the sampling process and aggregating the collected trajectory data.
+The :code:`garage.parallel_sampler` module takes care of parallelizing the sampling process and aggregating the collected trajectory data.
 It is used by the :code:`BatchPolopt` class like below: